Rugby: France bask in Twickenham humiliation of England

 Tries by fullback Thomas Ramos, lock Thibaud Flament and flanker Charles Ollivon gave the visitors a 27-3 half-time lead.

-But Twickenham did not prove to be the trap for Galthie as it had been over the last almost-two decades for his predecessors.
+But Twickenham did not prove to be the trap for Galthie as it had been for almost two decades for his predecessors.

 France hooker Julien Marchand insisted, however, that a record score on English soil had not been the goal.

-“You always see the score and obviously we’re chuffed when it goes like that,” Marchand said.
+“You always see the score and obviously we’re chuffed when it goes like that,” he said.

 “We know the importance of points difference for the culmination of the Six Nations, we know that a match can change everything in a matter of minutes...